Non-towered airport: Temporary towers

 A mobile airport traffic control tower (MATCT) is a temporary tower in an area with an immediate increase in air traffic density.
 This may be due to wildfire suppression operations carrying out aerial firefighting.

 For special events such as fly-ins, temporary towers may operate for only several days each year at fields that are otherwise non-towered.
 Temporary towers may operate out of an existing airport building, an RV, or even simply a chair (with a portable transmitter and binoculars).

 Criteria

 When the traffic volume at an airport gets too high for safe and efficient operations, or when the mix of aircraft types and speeds becomes too large, an airport may be considered for a tower.
 However, it is also necessary to find the money to construct a building and pay the controllers' salaries; in some cases aviation regulations or local opposition may prevent establishment of the unit.

-Risk

-Hazards are created by failure to use radios to report positions and intentions when operating within the airspace, which can lead to collisions between aircraft unaware of each other.
-In 1996, an incoming United Express Flight 5925 collided with a King Air aircraft, which failed to report its intent to take off on a common traffic advisory frequency at non-towered Quincy Airport in Illinois.
-Some pilots fail to use the correct runway at non-towered airports.